treeverse/lakeFS/docs/index.md

 ### Continuous Data Deployment
 * **Instantly revert changes to data** - if low quality data is exposed to your consumers, you can revert instantly to a former, consistent and correct snapshot of your data lake.
 By making commit history available for a configurable duration - you can revert the lake to the previous version instantly with one atomic action.
 * **Enforce cross collection consistency** - provide to consumers several collections of data that must be synchronized, in one atomic, revertable, action.
-Using branches, writers can provide consistency guarantees across different logical collections - merging to “main” is only done after several datasets have been created successfully.
+Using branches, writers can provide consistency guarantees across different logical collections - merging to the main branch is only done after all relevant datasets have been created successfully.
 * **Prevent data quality issues by enabling** -
    * Testing of production data before exposing it to users / consumers
    * Testing of intermediate results in your DAG to avoid cascading quality issues